isabella232/deco-docs/glossary.md

 ### yield token

 Yield protocols give liquidity providers a yield token in exchange for their base asset deposits.
 Yield token balances can typically be exchanged back again for the base asset deposit as well as any additional yield earned by it from the yield protocol.

-### yield-only

-Asset that promises its holder only the yield earned at settlement.

 ## Z